How to claim the 'severely mentally impaired' council tax discount

 Who's eligible and what you need to know

 Hundreds of thousands of people considered to be 'severely mentally impaired' in England, Scotland and Wales could be missing out on a council tax discount worth £100s – and even backdated payments worth £1,000s.
-We've been raising awareness of this discount for some years now, and since we began lots of people have successfully claimed.
-Read this guide to see if you can too.
+We've been raising awareness of this discount for years now, and many have successfully claimed.
+See if it can help you too.

-What is the 'severely mentally impaired' discount and how much is it worth?
+What is the 'severely mentally impaired' council tax discount?

 The 'severely mentally impaired' (SMI) council tax discount is a reduction off of a household's council tax bill, worth, at a minimum, 25%, all the way up to, in some cases, the entire bill being wiped.

-SMI is a medical diagnosis in itself, but the underlying cause could be a condition such as dementia (including Alzheimer's), profound learning difficulties, the result of a severe stroke or something else.
+SMI is a medical diagnosis in itself, but the underlying cause could be a condition such as dementia (including Alzheimer's), profound learning difficulties, multiple sclerosis, the result of a severe stroke or something else.

 Why we've been campaigning on SMI for years

-We began raising awareness of SMI back in 2016 and haven't stopped since.
+We began raising awareness of SMI back in 2016, and we've since seen many successful applications for the SMI discount...

 Payouts can on occasions be even bigger than this, sometimes nearer to £10,000...